geek/geek.github.io/_posts/2013-02-27-node-http-response-splitting.md

 The above response was generated using only the `ServerResponse.prototype.writeHead` function.
 Below is the code that generates the previous response (Node.js 0.8.18).

 ```

 var http = require('http');

 http.createServer(function (req, res) {
   res.writeHead(200, { 'Content-Length': '0\r\n\r\nHTTP/1.1 200 OK\r\nContent-Type: text/html\r\nContent-Length: 19\r\n\r\n<html>HACKED</html>' });
   res.end();
 }).listen(8000, '127.0.0.1');

 ```

+When Safari makes a request to this server it will render the message body from the second part of the response (figure 1.1).

 {% include JB/setup %}